olson-sean-k/plexus/README.md

 ```

 The [`decorum`](https://crates.io/crates/decorum) crate is used for
-floating-point values that can be hashed for fast indexing.
+floating-point values that can be hashed for fast indexing and signaling of
+unwanted values.
 See the
 [sphere](https://github.com/olson-sean-k/plexus/tree/master/examples/sphere.rs)
 and
 [teapot](https://github.com/olson-sean-k/plexus/tree/master/examples/teapot.rs)
-examples for rendering.
+examples for demonstrations of rendering.

 ## Half-Edge Graphs

 The `MeshGraph` type represents meshes as a [half-edge
 graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list) and supports
 arbitrary geometry for vertices, arcs (half-edges), edges, and faces.
-Graphs
+Graphs can
-are persistent and can be traversed and manipulated in ways that iterator
+be traversed and manipulated in ways that iterator expressions and linear
-expressions and linear buffers cannot, such as circulation, extrusion, merging,
+buffers cannot, such as circulation, extrusion, merging, splitting, etc.
-and splitting.

 ```rust
 use decorum::N64;